SCheng4/project-notebook/November 9.md

 **What questions do you have for your critique partners?
 How can they best help you?**

-**How much time did you spend on the project this week?
-If you're working in a team, how did you share the labor?**
+**How much time did you spend on the project this week?**

+1 hr - critique
+0.5 hr - post-critique

 ## Post-critique summary